xsampedro/quantum3_docs/output/realtime/connection-and-authentication/authentication/custom-authentication.md

 Custom authentication flow diagram

-1. Your client passes info about which authentication provider to use and the necessary authentication data to the Photon server with `Connect()`.
+1. Your client passes info about which authentication provider to use and the necessary authentication data to the Photon server when the client connects.
 2. The Photon server gets the desired authentication provider for your application and takes one of these steps
    - The authentication provider configuration is found -> the authentication proceeds with step 3.
    - The authentication provider configuration is not found -> the client will be either allowed to connect or rejected, depending on a setting of your application